Dreaming381/Latios-Framework/Transforms/UnityTransforms/Unity Transforms Unsolved Problems.md

 QVVS Transforms have motion history which handle this responsibility.
 So what should this new Unity Transforms compatibility mode do?

-Currently, MatrixPrevious is updated in the motion history super system.
+Currently, MatrixPrevious is updated in the motion history super system, which exists as a shim to support Kinemation’s systems but does nothing itself.

 ## Skinned Mesh Culling with Scale and Shear

 How do we detect that a skinned mesh requires the slow path for culling that in QVVS world is handled by PostProcessMatrix?
-Currently, this is ignored.

-## IAspect as an Abstraction

-Currently, IAspect is used to generate abstractions in various places.
-However, the TypeHandle and Lookup types are not very flexible and make the abstractions not be sufficient in various places.
-Perhaps there should be manually-written abstractions for these rather than using IAspect-generated version?
-Then they could be customized for advanced usages.
+Currently, the user must manage PostProcessMatrix as described by the XML documentation.

+## Consequences

+The following lists out the consequences of these unsolved problems as things stand today in this compatibility mode:

+1) Optimized skeletons may bake children of exported bones in the wrong spots which won’t get corrected until animation plays (which means it will always look wrong in the Editor).

+2) The system that handles motion vectors for normal meshes will update in the beginning of SimulationSystemGroup rather than in PresentationSystemGroup.

+3) Motion vectors for skinned meshes attached to exposed skeletons won’t work.

+4) Psyshock CollisionLayers generated from Entity Queries only consider position and rotation.

+5) Exposed skeletons only use position and rotation of bones for skinning.

+6) Exported bones only receive position, rotation, and uniform scale from the optimized skeleton and ignore stretch.

+7) Skinned meshes must have identical LocalToWorld as their parent skeleton or a properly specified PostProcessMatrix or else culling will be inaccurate.

+8) Some components may exist but have no or altered effect compared to QVVS Transforms.